The Daisy Chain A-Z

 Health and Safety – The health and safety of all the children and adults at the Daisy Chain is of paramount importance.
 All of the children’s toys and equipment are checked regularly for any breakages or faults.
 We have a comprehensive Health & Safety Policy which is available for all parents to read.
 Please notify us if you have any areas of concern.

 Illness – We ask that you do not send a sick child to nursery.
-If your child becomes ill whilst at nursery, staff will contact you to come and collect your child.
+If your child becomes ill whilst at nursery, staff will contact you to come and collect them.
 If you are unable to collect your child, we will ask you to make arrangements for your child to be collected.
 We operate an exclusion period of 48 hours for sickness and/or diarrhoea as directed by the Health Protection Agency.
 At times (eg during a pandemic situation) we may alter our policy on attendance and sickness in line with government guidance, this information would be clearly communicated to parents/carers as and when necessary.
 If your child is prescribed antibiotics, please do not send them back to nursery until 24 hours after they have received their first dose and are well enough to be away from home.

 Joining in – We will encourage your child to participate in all aspects of nursery life.
 As a parent we invite you to come into the nursery at any time and participate in our activities.